status-im/swarms/ideas/168-paid-master-nodes.md

 whitelisting this user's enode for some period of time.

 How re-newal will happen is not specified yet.

+> Comment from review: May be out of scope for this idea but perhaps we'll want to experiment with different payment models for time - e.g. Alice pays until she runs out of SNT OR N offline messages OR set period of time.

 Solving the initial user stories don't require any proof of message delivery or quality of service.
 Reputation of specific mail servers thus happens completely